πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

-Order matters: x == 0 || y / x > 10 is safe; y / x > 10 || x == 0 can still divide by zero.
+Order matters: x == 0 || y / x > 10 is safe, but y / x > 10 || x == 0 can still divide by zero.
 Always put the guard first.

 Side-effect idioms

-// Call a function only when a flag is set
+// Call a function only when a flag is set.

 if (mode_debug && log_debug(msg)) {